City of Chicago: Late Hour Liquor License

 Contact us for a Free Consultation Below

-In Illinois, businesses with a standard liquor license are required to close at 2 am (3 am on Sunday).
-Chicago businesses wanting to stay open past this usual closing time can apply for what is called a Late Hour Liquor License.
-The Late Hour Liquor License allows the holder to remain open an additional 2 hours, extending their ability to sell alcoholic beverages until 4 am (or 5 am on Sunday).
-Because the legal opening time for all liquor establishments is 7 am (11 am on Sunday), such businesses could come very close to selling alcohol around the clock.
+In Illinois, businesses with a standard liquor license must close by 2 am (3 am on Sunday).
+Chicago businesses can apply for a Late Hour Liquor License to extend this time.
+This license lets them stay open until 4 am (or 5 am on Sunday), nearly allowing alcohol sales around the clock, with a legal opening time of 7 am (11 am on Sunday).

-Of course, such businesses must first meet specific criteria and complete a complex application process as outlined by city ordinances.
-And there are quite a few hoops through which applicants must jump.
-According to the Chicago Department of Business Affairs and Consumer Protection, any licensee applying for a Late Hour Liquor License must first hold an Incidental-Consumption on Premises or Tavern liquor license.
+To apply, businesses must meet specific criteria and follow the application process outlined by city ordinances.
+The Chicago Department of Business Affairs and Consumer Protection requires businesses to hold an Incidental-Consumption on Premises or Tavern liquor license.

 Jordan Matyas - 1818 Founder